bidurmajgainya/bidurmajgainya/README.md

 # 👋 Hey there!
 I'm Bidur Majgainya

-I'm a passionate developer who loves building things with code.
+I'm a Junior software  Engineer who loves building things with code.
 From frontend interfaces to backend logic, I enjoy bringing ideas to life with clean, efficient, and modern solutions.

 - 🧠 Always learning something new
 - 🛠️ Focused on writing code that not only works but makes sense